Court Security

 Services Administration (GSA) and the Administrative Office of the U.S.

-Courts (AOUSC), the Judicial Security Contracts staff awards and administers
+Courts (AOUSC), the Office of Security Contracts staff awards and administers

 all contracts for CSO services as well as contracts for the installation and